Home » Bread & Yeast Doughs » Homemade Pretzels

 Homemade Pretzels

 These homemade pretzels are a pure delight!
 They are soft, a tad salty and bring all those street vendor memories back!
-Serve with a homemade honey mustard dip, see recipe below.
+Serve with a homemade honey mustard dip.
+See the recipe below.

 • Author: Alie Romano